DavidYKay/davidykay.github.io/_drafts/01-hello-world.md

 Go into one's house

+> Without derogating from section 25, an authorised officer
+> may, for the purpose of ensuring compliance with any
+> direction under that section, remove a child from any
+> premises, place, vehicle or vessel to a place of residence of
+> the child or to a hospital or quarantine facility, as the
+> authorised officer thinks fit (and may, in doing so, use such
+> force as is reasonably necessary).
+[South Australia][4]

 > "Nothing is so permanent as a temporary government program."
 > -- Milton Friedman

-Preposterous?
 The USA PATRIOT Act was meant to be a temporary measure, instituted for 4 years.
 Since then, we've only seen an increase in far-reaching governmental surveillance of American citizens.
+Britain's income tax was a temporary measures.

 The income tax was originally unconstitutional.

 Indeed, we've been told for months that ["We can't go back to normal"][2].